 4) Kings Dominion: Even More Screaming

-Kings Dominion isn't necessarily better or worse than Busch Gardens, it's just located in another park of the state and is not as easily reached by people vacationing in Virginia Beach.
+Kings Dominion isn't necessarily better or worse than Busch Gardens.
+It's just located in another part of the state and is not as easily reached by people vacationing in Virginia Beach.

 But that doesn't stop two million people from visiting Kings Dominion every year to take advantage of the steady stream of new rides and roller coasters.